 Experience?
 Some.
 A decade in Asia and Europe with global ad agencies, creating over 200 international campaigns across web, print, and broadcast.
 A year in business school sweating an MBA.
 Author of the 1,200-page textbook 100 Days, 100 Grand and the “How to do . . .” series.
 Plus 3m+ words of web content reaching audiences in the tens of millions, for clients from Silicon Valley to Germany’s Mittelstand.

 Why this matters to you: over decades of writing stuff – straight-up campaigns, long-form content marketing, sites spanning thousands of pages – I’ve become conversant with so many areas of technology they’ve all joined up.
-Big Data and apps to AI, APIs, and SaaS; smart grids / buildings / vehicles to Internet of Things; solar, wind, and tidal energy; datacentres and cloud computing to chip architectures and theoretical physics; optical networking and mobile broadband to satellites and spacetech.
+Big Data and apps to AI, APIs, and SaaS; smart grids / buildings / vehicles to Internet of Things; automotive and aviation to solar, wind, and hydro energy; datacentres and cloud computing to chip architectures and theoretical physics; optical networking and mobile broadband to satellites and spacetech.
 I’ve whomped up words for them all.

 It’s led to a deep understanding of markets and audiences, plus the economic and political megatrends that drive them – skills that’ve kept me busy since Day One.
 (I don’t so much pitch for clients as get pitched.)
 And with training in statistics and analytics I can add pictures (charts and graphs) to the words, too.